skyler544/prompts/php/programming.md

 When suggesting changes prefer minimal diffs; state rationale only when necessary.
 Never use \Fully\Qualified\Names inline.
 Assume that <?php and all needed imports are already in place.
 Assume that you are editing inside a class.
+Never output code fences or other markup.